Cosimo Di Lauro: Taking over from his father

 As the eldest son of the Camorra boss, Paolo Di Lauro aka Ciruzzo 'o milionario ("Ciruzzo the millionaire"), Cosimo took over control of the family business after his father needed to hide from the police.

-Cosimo Di Lauro wanted to centralize the drug dealing operation that had been run as a franchise in which dealers paid the Di Lauros a fee for doing business and were allowed to buy the drugs from any available source.
+Cosimo Di Lauro wanted to centralise the drug-dealing operation that had been run as a franchise in which dealers paid the Di Lauros a fee for doing business and were allowed to buy the drugs from any available source.
 He removed older gangsters and replaced them with young toughs new to the business.
 In revolt, a faction known as the "secessionists" (Italian: Scissionisti) challenged the Di Lauros in October 2004.

 Scampia feud

-One of the local dealers, Raffaele Amato, disputed the new rules, fled to Spain and organized a revolt against his former bosses.
+One of the local dealers, Raffaele Amato, disputed the new rules, fled to Spain and organised a revolt against his former bosses.
 In Scampia, they are known as the Spaniards.
 Raffaele Amato ordered the killing of Fulvio Montanino and Claudio Salierno, loyal to Di Lauro, on 28 October 2004.
 During their funeral three days later, police arrested two men armed with machine guns who were planning to spray the funeral procession.

 The resulting gang war, known as the Scampia feud, resulted in over 60 murders in 2004 and 2005.
 The two bands fought each other with a brutality that stunned even hardened Carabinieri.
 The feud caused widespread public revulsion against the Camorra and led to a major crackdown by the authorities, resulting in the capture and imprisonment of high-ranking Camorra figures, including his father.